Chirag-ahir/JAVA-All-Basic/README.md

 Synchronization in java is the capability to control the access of multiple threads to any shared resource.

   What is Functional Interface ?<br>
   An interface that contains only one abstract method is known as functional interface.
-It can have any number of default and static methods.
+It can have any number of default and static methods.<br>

+  Following are the functional interface instroduced in the Java8<br>
+  1. Function<br>
+  2. Predicate<br>
+  3. Consumer<br>
+  4. Supplier<br>